 Range is calculated from current fuel tank content and current consumption.
 The display shows average values.

 After refuelling, the range is updated automatically after a brief delay.

-When the fuel level in the tank is low, a message appears in the Driver Information Center and in the Info-Display.
+When the fuel level in the tank is low, a message appears on vehicles with Uplevel-Display.